 Enjoy The View From Penang Hill

-To get to the top you can take the Penang Hill Rail Way to enjoy the amazing scenery along the way or you can walk up the hill which takes up to 1 to 2 hours.
+Penang Hill is one of the popular tourist spots in Penang Malaysia.
+Once you reach the top you can enjoy the amazing views of Penang.
+To get to the top you can take the Penang Hill Rail Way and enjoy the amazing scenery along the way.
+Or you can walk up the hill which takes up to 1 to 2 hours.

-Once at the top there is more to do than enjoy the views such as visiting the owl museum, animal shows and more.
-Also there are free things to do such as dancing shows, temple visits and scenic walks.
+Once at the top there is more to do than enjoy the views such as visiting the owl museum, animal shows, and more.
+Also, there are free things to do such as dancing shows, temple visits, and scenic walks.

 Enjoy The View Of Penang Bridge

-It was first opened in 1985 and today it has become a popular spot to visit for the local people and tourists because the view is fantastic especially during the sunset.
+It was first opened in 1985 and today it has become a popular spot to visit for the local people and tourists because the view is fantastic, especially during the sunset.